-An introduction to Amanita muscaria: Its history, uses and legal status
+An introduction to Amanita muscaria: Its history and uses

 In the dense woodlands and damp forests of the Northern Hemisphere, Amanita muscaria grows at the feet of towering birch, pine, and spruce trees.
 While the mushroom’s distinctive colors may hint of danger, Amanita muscaria in fact holds within it an array of beneficial compounds.